angrycoding/naval_clash_bot/README.md

 ![output](https://github.com/angrycoding/naval_clash_bot/assets/895042/c8cd0dce-69d9-4965-954b-fbfec04ed482)

+Just in case if you have no idea what it is, then [here is some description](https://www.thesprucecrafts.com/the-basic-rules-of-battleship-411069)

 ## Project structure, running, building

 Project is separated in two folders: **client** where all client stuff lives obviously and **server** for the server side.
 Client and server both written in TypeScript.
 Server side code is reusing